-All University employees (including student employees) and graduate students with teaching or supervisory authority, are obligated to promptly report sexual misconduct (including Title IX Sexual Harassment) of which they become aware in the scope of their work for the University to the Office of Equity unless they area Confidential Resource listed in Section II(A).
+All University employees (including student employees) and graduate students with teaching or supervisory authority, are obligated to promptly report sexual misconduct (including Title IX Sexual Harassment) of which they become aware in the scope of their work for the University to the Office of Civil Rights and Title IX Compliance unless they area Confidential Resource listed in Section II(A).
 Note: This does not require a person experiencing harm to report the incident.
 Failure to fulfill this reporting obligation will be referred to the appropriate office for corrective action.
-The University encourages all individuals - including students not referenced above - to report sexual misconduct (including Title IX Sexual Harassment) of which they become aware to the Office ofEquity.
+The University encourages all individuals - including students not referenced above - to report sexual misconduct (including Title IX Sexual Harassment) of which they become aware to the Office of Civil Rights and Title IX Compliance.